jakebailey/pprof-it/README.md

     the profile will be placed in that directory with the default name.
     Defaults to `pprof-heap-${process.id}.pb.gz`.

--   `PPROF_HEAP_INTERVAL`: Average number of bytes between heap samples Defaults to `512*1024`.
+-   `PPROF_HEAP_INTERVAL`: Average number of bytes between heap samples.
+    Defaults to `512*1024`.

 -   `PPROF_HEAP_STACK_DEPTH`: Maximum stack depth for heap samples.